Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Why CAPTCHAs are problematic

-CAPTCHAs will make your service more difficult for some people to use, including people with disabilities or access needs.
+CAPTCHAs will make your service more difficult for some people to use, including people with disabilities.

 Third-party CAPTCHA services could also introduce additional risks, including: